 Preparing and submitting the college Field Trip Request Form at least two weeks prior to the date of the trip.
 Requests will be submitted to the Division Dean or other designated manager.
 Approved requests will be forwarded by the Division Dean to the office of Academic Services.
 Approved requests will be submitted by the Vice President of Academic Services or designee to the President of the college or designee.

-Insuring that all arrangements are made.
+Ensuring all arrangements are made.

 Supervising the conduct of the trip.